Southwestern Cream Cheese Tortilla Rollups

 - Try dipping these in guacamole.

 The trick to making these is to make them in advance.
 This helps you with getting those lunches made, but it will also help with the flavor and texture of these tortilla rollups.
+If you’ve ever made the classic pickle roll ups, you know what I’m talking about.
+The same goes for these vegetable cream cheese roll ups.

 - one (8-ounce) container of plain spreadable cream cheese